piotrmurach/tty/README.md

     ...
 ```

-This will generate the following structure familiar to anyone who has created a gem beforehand:
+In turn, the following structure will be generated in the `app` folder familiar to anyone who has created a gem beforehand:

 ```
 ▾ app/